 There are many popular myths surrounding calcium and dairy milk, that might make people hesitate when considering a vegan diet.
 Most of these are based out-dated science, advertising from the diary industry, and growing up during a time in history when the dairy industry had a strong influence on government policies.
-Most of us also have rather naive ideas about where dairy milk comes from.

 Dairy consumption has also been linked to higher risk for various cancers, especially to cancers of the reproductive system, especially prostate and breast cancers.
 This is most likely due to increases in insulin-like growth factor (IGF-1), which is found in cow’s milk.
 Case-control studies in diverse populations have shown a strong and consistent association between serum IGF-1 concentrations and prostate cancer risk.
 In one study, men with the highest levels of IGF-1 had more than four times the risk of prostate cancer, compared with those who had the lowest levels.
 In the Physicians Health Study, 21,660 participants were tracked for 28 years, and researchers found an increased risk of prostate cancer for those who consumed 2.5 servings of dairy products per day as compared with those who consumed ≤0.5 servings a day.

 In addition to increased levels of IGF-1, estrogen metabolites are considered risk factors for cancers of the reproductive system, including cancers of the breasts, ovaries, and prostate.
 Estrogen metabolites can affect cellular proliferation, causing cells to grow rapidly and aberrantly, which can lead to cancer growth.
 Consumption of milk and dairy products contributes to the majority (60-70 percent) of estrogen intake in the human diet.